python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 Click File, New, Hier Block.

 Open the "Save As" window.
-You may not be able to see the .grc_gnuradio directory that you created.
+In that window, you may not be able to see the .grc_gnuradio directory that you created.
 If you can't, then press Ctrl+H to show hidden files.

-Name the file `on_off_cycle_hier_block.grc`, saved in the .grc_gnuradio directory.
+Name the file `on_off_cycle_hier_block.grc`, and save it in the .grc_gnuradio directory.

 Flowgraph:
 ```
+Parameter

+Parameter

 Signal  --> Float to  ---|
 Source      Complex      |
                          -->  Multiply  -->  Pad Sink